Allium croaticum: Description

 Allium croaticum (Croatian garlic) grows from an ovoid bulb measuring 15–18 mm long and 10–12 mm wide, with whitish membranous outer coverings that sometimes turn dark brown.
 The stem is cylindrical, smooth, erect, and reaches 20–30 cm in height, with the lower half covered by leaf sheaths.
 The plant typically has 3–4 semicylindrical, smooth leaves with a bluish-green colouration and ribbed texture, measuring 10–23 cm long and about 1 mm wide.

 The flower structure features a persistent spathe (a bract that encloses the developing flowers) with two unequal valves that extend beyond the flower cluster itself.
 The larger valve has 7 nerves and measures 4–6.5 cm long, while the smaller valve has 5 nerves and is 2–3 cm long.

 The inflorescence (flower cluster) is loose and expanded, measuring 3–3.5 cm in diameter and containing 25–40 individual flowers on stalks of varying lengths (5–25 mm).
 The flowers have a bell-shaped form with equal tepals (petal-like structures) that are yellowish-green with brown-purple tinges.
 These tepals are elliptical, rounded at the tips, and measure 3.5–4 mm long by 1.3–1.5 mm wide, with a green-brown midrib.

-The stamens (male reproductive organs) extend beyond the tepals, with pure white filaments measuring 3–4.5 mm long that join together at the base to form a ring-like structure 0.4–0.7 mm high.
+The stamens (male reproductive organs) extend beyond the tepals, with pure white filaments measuring 3–4.5 mm long that join at the base to form a ring-like structure 0.4–0.7 mm high.
 The pollen-bearing anthers are yellow, elliptical, 1.3–1.4 mm long and 0.7–0.8 mm wide, with a small point at the tip.

 The ovary (female reproductive structure) is obovoid (egg-shaped but wider at the top), green, with small tubercles on its upper portion, measuring 1.6–1.8 mm long and 1.6 mm wide.
 The style (stalk connecting the ovary to the stigma) is white and 1.2–1.3 mm long.
 After fertilization, the plant produces a three-valved, obovoid seed capsule measuring 4 mm in both length and width, coloured green with brown-purplish tones.